johnalison/obsidian-notes/Journal/13 August 2024 Tuesday.md

 - Declustering all on **cmslpc308** finished in **109m23.402s**
 - Iterating on Slides
 - Idea for [[Recursive Splitting Types]]
+- Implemented new splitting scheme...
+	- only 55 splitting types before groupings
+	-

 [[Chat w Wes 14 August 2024]]